At-Home COVID-19 Tests Have Arrived. Here’s What That Means.

 The first COVID-19 diagnostic test with an at-home self-collection option has been authorized for emergency use by the U.S. Food and Drug Administration, the agency announced on Tuesday.
-But as governors raise alarms about the prospect of reopening their states in the coming weeks—and the lack of testing they need to do so—the development didn’t appear to be quite the game-changer some were looking for.
+But as governors raise alarms about the prospect of reopening their states in the coming weeks—and the lack of testing they need to do so—it remained to be seen if this was the the game-changer some were looking for.

 The emergency use authorization applies to LabCorp’s $119 Pixel home collection kit—one of 50 authorized diagnostics tests in the country—which the company said will “initially be made available to healthcare workers and first responders who may have been exposed to COVID-19 or may be symptomatic.”
 A healthcare provider must recommend the kit for a patient to obtain it, and the process includes the completion of a COVID-19 questionnaire and a “Q-tip-style” cotton nasal swab, which is then mailed in an insulated package to LabCorp.